Skip to main content

 Interactive Simulation and Training Systems:

 The emphasis is on the application and development of interactive simulation and training systems to meet various requirements including, but not limited to: simulators, skill trainers, organizational learning systems, computer and web-based interactive simulation systems and other novel interactive simulation efforts.
-Courses in the interactive simulation and training systems area prepare individuals with an undergraduate degree in engineering, science, education, psychology, mathematics or other related disciplines for careers in simulation, focusing particularly on the interactive simulation and training systems industries.
+Courses in the interactive simulation and training systems area prepare individuals for careers in simulation, focusing particularly on the interactive simulation and training systems industries.

 The Industrial Engineering PhD program requires a minimum of 72 credit hours beyond the bachelor's degree.
 If a student holds a master's degree, the student must complete at least 27 credit hours of required coursework, in addition to 15 credit hours of dissertation.

-Of the total coursework taken, 27 hours must be formal course work exclusive of independent study and 15 credit hours must consist of dissertation research (EIN 7980).
+Of the total coursework taken, 27 hours must be formal coursework and 15 credit hours must consist of dissertation research (EIN 7980).
+Formal coursework does not include Independent Study (XXX 6908), Doctoral Thesis (XXX 6971), Doctoral Research (XXX 7919), or Dissertation (XXX 7980).
 All remaining hours are determined with a faculty adviser and approved by the department.
 Details about this program are located in the Industrial Engineering PhD Handbook linked in the Handbook section above.

 Total Credit Hours Required: 72 Credit Hours Minimum beyond the Bachelor's Degree